Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 - Dynamic data inputs from external sources

-A tip from our Salesforce developer: Shift legacy process builders and workflow rules to Flow ASAP.
+Shift legacy Process Builders and workflow rules to Flow as soon as you can.
 Salesforce has confirmed plans to phase them out.

 4. Salesforce Data Cloud Integrations

-With increasing focus on first-party data, the Salesforce Summer ’25 release updates improve how Salesforce integrates with your CDP (Customer Data Platform).
+With increasing focus on first-party data, the Salesforce Summer ’25 release improves how Salesforce integrates with your CDP (Customer Data Platform).

 - Real-time data syncing